Reliable Battery Management for Low-Voltage Applications

-Designed to the same uncompromising standards as Nuvation Energy’s high-voltage battery management system for megawatt-scale energy storage systems, Nuvation Low-Voltage BMS™ is used in environments where power quality and reliability are essential.
-Nuvation’s intelligent battery management systems provide precise battery management and additional layers of safety assurance with features such as open wire detection, smart stack connection and disconnection, and sequential contactor disconnect under load.
-They also include a powerful user control software suite that is accessible via web browser.
+Designed to the same uncompromising standards as the Nuvation Energy High-Voltage BMS for megawatt-scale energy storage systems, Nuvation Energy’s Low-Voltage BMS is used in environments where power quality and reliability are essential.
+This UL 1973 Recognized battery management system provides precise battery management and additional layers of safety assurance with features such as open wire detection, smart stack connection and disconnection, and sequential contactor disconnect under load.
+It also includes a powerful user control software suite that is accessible via web browser.

-Nuvation Low-Voltage BMS™ is used in behind-the-meter energy storage applications, speciality vehicles, telecom power backup systems, mobile robots, and more.
-It provides cell balancing and charge management for virtually any battery chemistry, can manage up to 12 or 16 cells, and can be expanded to manage additional cells with one or more Cell Interfaces.
-(User Manuals and Technical Resources)
+Nuvation Energy’s Low-Voltage BMS is used in commercial and residential energy storage applications, specialty vehicles, telecom power backup systems and more.
+It provides cell balancing and charge management and can be configured for most battery chemistries.
+For full specifications please see: User Manuals and Technical Resources.

 Battery Management System Features

-- Low-Voltage and Utility-Grade – The same high-reliability hardware design and software suite as Nuvation High-Voltage BMS™ for megawatt-scale systems, in a form factor optimized for low-voltage applications.
+- Low-Voltage and Utility-Grade – The same high-reliability hardware design and software suite as our High-Voltage BMS for megawatt-scale systems, in a form factor for low-voltage applications.

-- All-In-One and Scalable – One standalone Nuvation Low-Voltage BMS™ can be used to manage up to 12 or 16 cells.
+- All-In-One and Scalable – One standalone Low-Voltage Battery Management System can be used to manage up to 12 or 16 cells.
 Additional Cell Interface modules can be added to increase the stack size.
-For larger scale applications, add a Grid Battery Controller for intelligent multi-stack management.
+For larger scale applications, add a Battery Control Panel for intelligent multi-stack management.

 - Versatile and Configurable – Can be configured for virtually any battery chemistry and charge characteristics, and connected to external systems via Modbus TCP (Ethernet), CAN, and Modbus RTU (RS-485).

 - Smart System Bring-Up – When a stack is brought online, voltage and current mismatches between the stack and DC bus can lead to transient voltages and current surges that can damage batteries and components.
-Utilizing an auxiliary circuit, the BMS will perform an autonomous pre-charge routine that helps prevent current surges when connecting a stack to the DC bus.
-It also tests the connection beforehand, connects the stack only when it is safe to do so, and informs the PCS when it is safe to begin charging or discharging the stack.
+With the use of an auxiliary circuit, the BMS can perform an autonomous pre-charge routine that helps prevent current surges when connecting a stack to the DC bus.
+It tests the connection beforehand, connects the stack only when it is safe to do so, and informs the PCS when it is safe to begin charging or discharging the stack.

-- Smart System Shut-Down – When receiving a shutdown signal, the BMS will reduce the current limit thresholds it provides to the PCS, which will cause the PCS to scale back the charge or discharge current.
+- Smart System Shut-Down – When it receives a shutdown signal, the BMS will reduce the current limit thresholds it provides to the PCS, which will cause the PCS to scale back the charge or discharge current.
 When the current has been sufficiently reduced to mitigate the chance of electrical arcing in the contactors, the BMS will open the contactors in a sequence that creates a failsafe path.

 - User-Friendly Operator Interface – Remotely connect to view and tune system performance, make BMS configuration changes, take down or bring up stacks, and update BMS firmware.

-- Open Wire Detection – Detects and identifies the location of disconnected or poorly connected voltage taps and temperature sensors that could cause battery control errors.
+- Open Wire Detection – Detects and identifies the locations of disconnected or poorly connected voltage taps and temperature sensors that could cause battery control errors.
 If the BMS detects faulty sense wiring it will prevent system bring-up or, if the system is active, it will disconnect the batteries from the power path.

 - Black-Start Support – Can be powered externally or fully off the battery to support energy storage systems that require black start capability.
-In a system where the BMS is powered by the battery, built-in circuitry turns the BMS off in the event that the battery reaches a configurable under-voltage lockout threshold.
+In a system where the BMS is powered by the battery, built-in circuitry turns the BMS off in the event that the battery reaches the set under-voltage threshold.

-- Supports a nominal stack voltage of up to 60 VDC.
-For battery applications that include an equalization process (e.g. some lead chemistries), Nuvation Low-Voltage BMS™ will support the periodic peak voltages of up to 68VDC that can occur during that maintenance operation.
-For applications that continuously exceed 60 VDC, Nuvation Energy recommends Nuvation High-Voltage BMS™.
+- Supports a nominal stack voltage of 11-60 VDC.
+For battery applications that include an equalization process (e.g. some lead chemistries), the Nuvation Energy Low-Voltage BMS will support the periodic peak voltages of up to 68VDC that can occur during that maintenance operation.
+For applications that continuously exceed 60 VDC, Nuvation Energy recommends our High-Voltage BMS.
 To discuss specific use-case scenarios, please contact us.

-- The Low-Voltage Battery Controller module can operate as a standalone BMS that supports 12 or 16 voltage taps depending on the model, and 8 temperature sensors.
+- As a standalone unit the Low-Voltage BMS supports 12 or 16 voltage taps depending on the model, and 8 temperature sensors.
 This can be expanded to support additional cells by adding a Cell Interface.

-- Multiple stacks can be connected in parallel using a Grid Battery Controller.
+- Multiple stacks can be connected in parallel using a Multi-Stack Controller.

 - Monitors stack current via a current shunt to calculate State of Charge and enforce current limits.

-- Uses built-in coil drivers to control up to four contactors.
+- Includes built-in coil drivers to energize up to four contactors.